anjalikesari/OcamlProject/README.md

 Hello!
 Welcome to TAPS!
 This is our data management system for songs

-Authors: Prisha Singhal Shefali Awasthi Teg Singh Anjali Kesari
+Authors: Prisha Singhal, Shefali Awasthi, Teg Singh, Anjali Kesari

 Acknowledgements: